What is FERPA?

 - Most recent educational institution attended

 If a student does not wish for the above items to be disclosed without his/her written consent, the student must complete this request by the first day of classes in the regular semester to prevent any possible release of information.
 To complete this, you may submit a Request to Withhold Directory Information Form (available at the Admissions and Records Office) or go to your MY LFCC account.
 After logging in, click on Campus Personal Information, then Privacy Settings.

 Who should I contact if I have questions regarding FERPA?

-Individuals having questions regarding FERPA may contact the College Registrar, Karen Bucher.
+Individuals having questions regarding FERPA may contact the College Registrar, Tina Anderson.
 If the Registrar cannot be reached, information can also be obtained from any campus at the Admissions / Enrollment Services Office.